spjuhel/sjuhel-academic/content/courses/IPCC-Scenarios/_index.md

 ---
-title: 📊 Learn Data Science
+title: IPCC's Scenarios
-linkTitle: Data Science
+linkTitle: IPCC's Scenarios
-summary: An example of using Wowchemy's Book layout for publishing online courses.
+summary: Accessible presentation of how and why the IPCC builds scenarios, what they are and what they tell.
-date: '2021-01-24'
+date: '2021-12-17'
 type: book
 ---